A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Comparison between agent-based and continuum models

 \subsection{Different treatment protocols}

-The best outcome that we have achieved so far without changing the chemoattractant secretion rate is a temporary tumour remission in the situation of an initial infection that affects the whole area of the tumour.
-It is natural to wonder whether the same result can be obtained when the initial infection is only in the centre.
-Fig. \ref{fig:immunoviro_delayed}, along with the video accompanying it (see Online Resource S7), shows that this is possible if the immune killing rate is increased at time $t=200\;$h, corresponding to the moment in which the infected front reaches the tumour boundary.
-This is because the amount of infected cells at that time is enough to stimulate an appropriate immune response and its spread configurations allows the immune system to attack every area of the tumour.
-The following dynamics are similar to the ones of Fig. \ref{fig:immunoviro_fromstart_wide}, except that the relapse is slightly faster.
+Fig. \ref{fig:comparison} summarises the total number of cells of the agent-based model in the different scenarios analysed so far, clearly showing that the combination of treatments may worsen the outcome.
+The best result that we have achieved so far without changing the chemoattractant secretion rate is a temporary tumour remission in the situation of an initial infection that affects the whole area of the tumour when the immune response is enhanced (green lines of Fig. \ref{fig:comparison}a-b and purple line of Fig. \ref{fig:comparison}b).

-Our goal is now to exploit this temporary remission and try to achieve a better therapeutic outcome.
-A possible solution would be to have a second viral injection when the tumour starts to relapse, but this is challenging for several reasons.
-First of all, it is not clear when this should be done: on the one hand, we do not want to wait until the tumour is too big as this is inconvenient for the patient; on the other hand, if we do it early when the number of cells is too low, the infection quickly dies away.
-A second challenge is the location of the injection: the spatial configuration during the remission is very sparse and it is impossible to predict where the infection should start in order to be effective.
-We ignore the second issue, assuming that the virus may easily reach any area of the tumour, and focus on the first one.
-We assume that the immune system is enhanced all the time and the first wide injection is followed by a second one at time $t=900\;$h; we assume that this second viral injection causes $30\%$ of the tumour cells to become infected, irrespective of their location.
-Fig. \ref{fig:immunoviro_second}, along with the video accompanying it (see Online Resource S8), shows that we can indeed keep the tumour under control for a longer period of time, although in the end we always observe recurrence.
+Our goal is now to exploit this temporary remission and try to achieve a better therapeutic outcome, keeping in mind that a persistent infection reduces the tumour burden for indefinitely long times (as in the yellow lines of Fig. \ref{fig:comparison}).
+A possible solution would be to have a second viral injection when the tumour starts to relapse: this requires to define the timing and location for the injection.
+As the spatial configuration of the tumour during the remission is very sparse, it is hard to decide a priori the location for a localised infection.
+We overcome the issue by assuming for simplicity that the virus may easily reach any area of the tumour and so we consider a wide infection.
+Our focus is then the timing for the second viral injection: on the one hand, we do not want to wait until the tumour is too big as this is inconvenient for the patient; on the other hand, if we do it early when the number of cells is too low, the infection quickly dies away.

+Fig. \ref{fig:immunoviro_second}, along with the video accompanying it (see electronic supplementary material S8), shows the scenario in which the immune system is enhanced all the time and the first wide injection at time $T_0=0\;$h is followed by a second one at time $T_1=900\;$.
+We assume that this second viral injection causes $30\%$ of the tumour cells to become infected, irrespective of their location.
+The tumour is now kept under control for a longer period of time with respect to the cases shown in Fig. \ref{fig:eradication_infection}c-d.
+However, we always observe a later recurrence.